romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In which scenario is it appropriate to use the GITHUB_TOKEN secret in a GitHub Actions workflow?
+Q: In which scenario is it appropriate to use the GITHUB_TOKEN secret in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **When the workflow needs to interact with the GitHub API to perform actions like committing code, creating releases, or managing issues and pull requests**